parmentelat/r2lab-obsolete/website/tuto-04-sendfile.md

 tab: tutorial
 ---

+The experiment below transfer one file from one node to another one using nepi tool.
+In one side the experiment starts a server "listening" in a specific port (1234) and, at the other side, the script send a file to the listener one.

-The experiment below uses netcat Linux program to execute a file transfer between two Linux hosts.
+The experiment below uses netcat Linux program.
 Basiclly, netcat is a service for reading from and writing to network connections using TCP or UDP.
-In this example, one side netcat "listen" in a specific port for traffic and, by the other side, send files to this port.

 <pre><code class="language-python">